ydkmlt84/Maintainerr_docs/docs/Configuration.md

 All configuration is done inside the application, no extra config is required in files. </br>
 When you first access the webUI, you will be redirected to the settings page.
 If this doesn't happen, refresh the page.

+!!! info
+    All Base URL settings are to be entered without the leading slash.

+    - Right: `tautulli`
+    - Wrong: `/tautulli`

 ## General

 These settings are OK for most installations.